jrenaud90/TidalPy/Documentation/utilities_x/conversions.md

 ```

 Each attribute is the factor a non-dimensional value is multiplied by to recover MKS, and divided by to go the other way.
 The returned object is a thin wrapper over the C++ `c_NonDimensionalScales` struct, which is what the solvers hold internally.

-The `frequency` argument is accepted for interface compatibility and does not affect the scales that are built.

 Callers rarely build these by hand.
 The radial solver and the world equation-of-state solve non-dimensionalize their inputs, integrate, and re-dimensionalize their results before returning, so the scales are an implementation detail unless you are reading solver internals or writing a new solver stage.
 The one thing to remember is the invariant: anything crossing the public API boundary is in MKS, and anything inside an integrator may not be.